ucsb-cs32/s21/_lab/lab08.md

 ```

 For each concrete class, use try and catch (potentially nested - consider your design) such that the following is true:<br>
-1) If an ellipse has a center vertex with a value less than zero, a warning is printed and the color of the ellipse is changed to black<br>
+1) If an ellipse has a center vertex with a value less than zero, a warning is printed ("ellipse center less zero") and the color of the ellipse is changed to black<br>
-2) If an ellipse has either radius specified as zero (such that evaluate function will have a divide by zero exception), warn and change the zero valued radius to 2 and color the ellipse red.<br>
+2) If an ellipse has either radius specified as zero (such that evaluate function will have a divide by zero exception), warn ("ellipse divide zero") and change the zero valued radius to 2 and color the ellipse red.<br>
-3) If a rectangle has any of its vertices with values less than zero,  a warning is printed and the color of the rectangle is changed to black<br>
+3) If a rectangle has any of its vertices with values less than zero,  a warning is printed ("rect vert less zero") and the color of the rectangle is changed to black<br>
-4) If a rectangle is created with its vertices out of order (i.e. first vertex is not upper left values) the vertices are correctly ordered (for proper drawing) and color the rectangle red.<br>
+4) If a rectangle is created with its vertices out of order (i.e. first vertex is not upper left values), a warning is printed ("rect order incorrect"), the vertices are correctly ordered (for proper drawing) and color the rectangle red.<br>
-5) If a polygon has any of its vertices with values less than zero,  a warning is printed and the color of the polygon is changed to black<br>
+5) If a polygon has any of its vertices with values less than zero,  a warning is printed ("polygon vert less zero") and the color of the polygon is changed to black<br>
-6) If a polygon is concave, our drawing method will fail (as is*), thus, print a warning, change the polygon to be a triangle formed by the first, second and final vertex and color the polygon red.
+6) If a polygon is concave, our drawing method will fail (as is*), thus, print a warning ("polygon concave"), change the polygon to be a triangle formed by the first, second and final vertex and color the polygon red.
 (Note a helper function to detect concave polygons is provided in the new code, make sure you have it<br>

 A red re-coloring has priority.<br>